Who We Are

 Please come and worship with us

 You are always welcome to visit our services.
 We have classes for all ages.
 We have services on Sunday and Wednesday.
-On Sunday morning, our Bible class begins at 9:00 AM.
-After class, we have our worship services which begin at 10:00 AM.
-Also, we have services in the evening at 5:00 PM.
-The first Sunday of each month is devoted to the singing of hymns.
+On Sunday morning, our worship service begins at 9:00 AM.
+After worship, we will take a 10 minute break and then have Bible class, with classes for all ages.
+We also offer a Sunday afternoon class at 3:00 PM.
 We have a mid-week Bible study on Wednesday night, starting at 7:00 PM.